11 minute read time

 For instance, imagine you subscribed to an email newsletter from the BuzzFeed website.
 Would you expect to receive emails from ‘BuzzFeed’ or from ‘Dan Oshinsky’?
-Given that you’ve signed up for these emails from the BuzzFeed website, chances are it’s the earlier, even though it’s actually Dan who is creating and sending their campaigns.
+Given that you’ve signed up for these emails from the BuzzFeed website, chances are it’s the former, even though it’s actually Dan who is creating and sending their campaigns.

-On top of matching the From name to subscribers expectations, it’s also important to consider the number of characters you include in your From Name as most devices have a limit to how many they display.
+On top of matching the “From” name to subscribers expectations, it’s also important to consider the number of characters you include in your “From” name, as most devices have a limit to how many they display.

-|Samsung Galaxy S4||32|
+|Samsung Galaxy S4

 Research shows that the average time spent reading a newsletter after opening it is only 51 seconds.

-Given this short attention span, and the fact that the human brain processes visuals 60,000 times faster than text, using compelling images & visuals in your email campaigns can be an effective way to deliver your message.
+Given this short attention span, and the fact that the human brain processes visuals 60,000 times faster than text, using compelling images and visuals in your email campaigns can be an effective way to deliver your message.

-However, when using images in your campaigns you need to consider how they will look when resized to fit on a small mobile screen.
+However, when using images in your campaigns, you need to consider how they will look when resized to fit on a small mobile screen.

-Take this campaign for example:
+Consider this campaign, for example:

-So while including images in your campaigns can be a great way to get your message across, you need to consider how they’ll look on a mobile device if you want them to have maximum impact.
+So, while including images in your campaigns can be a great way to get your message across, you need to consider how they’ll look on a mobile device if you want them to have maximum impact.

 Instead, try emulating the approach Freshbooks took for the announcement of their Expense Import feature.

-Instead of sending a long, text heavy email detailing all the capabilities of the new feature, they sent a short announcement campaign with a brief overview of the announcement and a call to action to learn more.
+Instead of sending a long, text-heavy email detailing all the capabilities of the new feature, they sent a short announcement campaign with a brief overview of the announcement and a call to action to learn more.

-This then leads subscribers to a page on their website that contains further information on how the feature works and how people can get started.
+The call to action will lead subscribers to a page on their website that contains further information on how the feature works and how people can get started.

-By keeping the amount of copy in the email short, Freshbooks were able to get the key point across quickly and easily, while making it easier for those who want more information to click-through and obtain it.
+By keeping the amount of copy in the email short, Freshbooks was able to get the key point across quickly and easily, while making it easier for those who want more information to click-through and obtain it.